isomerpages/nlb-eyeonasia/_india-know-living/01-commuting-in-india.md

 [**Government of India – Ministry of Road Transport & Highways**](https://parivahan.gov.in/parivahan/){:target="_blank"}

 Intending to drive in India?
 There are several considerations, including vehicle and driving licences.
-Find out what you will need at the Government of India’s Ministry of Road Transport & Highway portal.
+Find out what you will need at the Government of India’s Ministry of Road Transport & Highways portal.